eegg/school-policies-and-procedures/src/index.rst

   and do not speak in the first person ('we').
 * Structure the document for the ease of use of the staff member, not the parent or any other entity.
-  The document will be learned and obeyed by members of staff.
+  The document will be learnt and obeyed by members of staff.
 * Do not end list elements with punctuation (commas, semi-colons, *etc.*)
 * Do not end list elements with logical operators ('or', or 'and') unless necessary
 * Do not use phrases like "staff should ...", or "we will endeavour that, where possible, ...".